bkoprucu/jekyll4test/_posts/2023-10-08-Reference.md

 sidebar: [about-box] # On of: 'about-box', 'article-menu', 'category-list', 'tag-list', 'archive-list'
 hide: [related, navigator] # Can be 'header', 'navigator', 'related' or 'comments'.
 Implementation in post.html
 hidden: 1 # Hide from listing
+hide_from_related: 1   # Don't appear in "More Articles"
 permalink: "/reference.html"  # Custom url
 # top: 1 # Pinned post